Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Primary treatment involves temporary holding of the wastewater in a tank.
+Primary treatment involves temporary holding of the wastewater in a tank.
 The heavy solids get settled at the bottom while oil, grease and lighter solids float over the surface.
 The settled and floating materials are removed.
 The remaining liquid undergoes secondary treatment.
-Incorrect

-Explanation Primary treatment involves temporary holding of the wastewater in a tank.
+Primary treatment involves temporary holding of the wastewater in a tank.
 The heavy solids get settled at the bottom while oil, grease and lighter solids float over the surface.
 The settled and floating materials are removed.
 The remaining liquid undergoes secondary treatment.

 -

-Question 65 of 7165.
-Question65.
-Which of the following statement is correct? - Tertiary or advanced treatment is the final step of sewage treatment
+- Tertiary or advanced treatment is the final step of sewage treatment

 - It involves removal of inorganic constituents such as nitrogen, phosphorus and microorganisms